9 Tips for a Pet-Friendly Yard

 Choose plants wisely when planning your landscaping.
 Many popular outdoor plants are poisonous to pets if ingested.
-Some plants like azaleas, tulip, lilies, and rhododendrons are toxic to dogs and cats.
+Some plants, like azaleas, tulips, lilies, and rhododendrons, are toxic to dogs and cats.

 Use Pet-Safe Insecticides

 Insecticides can be a danger to your dog.
-If you must use them, make sure that your dog cannot access the areas you’ve spread chemicals until they’ve dissipated.
+If you must use them, ensure your dog cannot access the areas where you’ve spread chemicals until they’ve dissipated.
 Also, store them out of reach.